Eugeniia/evgeniiagolovina.github.io/index.md

 <strong>Nevinpat</strong>, Saint Petersburg, Russia<br/>
 Position: Patent agent<br/>

-Nevinpat is a Saint Petersburg devision of [Papula-Nevinpat](https://www.papula-nevinpat.com/papula-nevinpat/), one of the largest trademark, design and patent agencies in Finland.
+Nevinpat is a Saint Petersburg division of [Papula-Nevinpat](https://www.papula-nevinpat.com/papula-nevinpat/), one of the largest trademark, design and patent agencies in Finland.
 At Nevinpat I was involved in:

 - Protection of foreign applications in the process of patenting their inventions in Russian and Eurasian patent offices and after patent granting
 - Editing Russian translations of patent applications
 - Correspondence with patent experts and foreign applicants
 - Comparative analysis of patentability
-- Defining the patent infringement
+- Defining patent infringement

 &nbsp;